MLCGO/MLKAPS/examples/openblas/Readme.md

 We provide the following files to run the experiment:

 - `run_all.sh` This is the main entry point of the experiment.
 It runs MLKAPS and performs additional experiments to validate MLKAPS results.
-- `config_mlkaps_template.json` MLKAPS configuration files, describing the experiment.
+- `config_mlkaps_template.json` MLKAPS configuration file, describing the experiment.
 Note that we use `@max_threads` as a placeholder for the maximum number of threads to explore. **You should not overwite this placeholder, it will be done automatically.**
-- `setup_all.sh` This file ensures the kernel is compiled and installs all python dependencies.
 - `exploration.py` Performs an exhaustive search on the design space and validates MLKAPS results
 - `templatize.py` Refreshes the template configuration with the actual number of threads